rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 if (and only if) both type-2 sectioning nodes have the same parent node (i.e. the same parent container).

-Note that the parent section of `s2` can then only be one of the remaining open sections, which all are presequent to `s1` (i.e. ancestor sections of `s1`).
+Note that the actual parent section of `s2` can then only be one of the remaining open sections, which all are presequent to `s1` (i.e. ancestor sections of `s1`).

 <!-- ======================================================================= -->
 ## derived statements